sherrycheungw/gridsome-forestry-starter/projects/space_planning.md

 project_fg_color: "#575757"

 ---
 Complete renovation is a full service that includes space planning, mood board, FF&E, and/or home styling.
-Our team oversees the entire construction from start to finish, ensuring
+Our experienced team manages the entire construction from start to finish, ensuring a seamless and stress-free project for you that meets your budget.